ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

    :width: 100 %
    :align: center

-Since both the receiver and the sun are directly to the south of the heliostat, this alignment is completely plausible.
+Since both the target area (receiver) and the sun are directly to the south of the heliostat, this alignment is completely plausible.
 The heliostat is rotated 90 degrees along the east axis to reflect the sunlight back in the direction it is coming from.